Labour’s new employment rights bill, Plan to Make Work Pay, is expected to be introduced on 12th October, 100 days after coming into office.

 - Changes to paternity leave: Fathers and adoptive parents now have more flexibility in taking their paternity leave, allowing them to split their two weeks of leave into two separate blocks and take it within the first year after the child is born or adopted.
 They only need to give 28 days’ notice of each period of leave, instead of the previous 15 weeks.

 These reforms already represent a broad effort to modernise employment rights and address ongoing issues of job security and fairness in the workplace.
-With the new changes aiming to provide workers with stronger protections, more flexibility, and greater support in balancing work and personal responsibilities.
+With the new changes aiming to provide workers with stronger protections, more flexibility and greater support in balancing work and personal responsibilities.
 However, implementation will most likely be gradual, following detailed consultations with relevant parties.